 Applicability of Policy

 Sanctions for violations of any of the standards will be reported to the Chief Academic Officer or designee and may include one or more of the following.
 Faculty may not withdraw a student from a course for an academic integrity violation.
-Faculty who feel that a student should receive a sanction more severe than a warning or zero on the assignment should discuss the issue with the Chief Academic Officer.
+Faculty who feel that a student should receive a sanction more severe than a warning or zero on the assignment should discuss the issue with the Chief Academic Officer before determining the sanctions for the offense.

-A faculty member may refer any case of academic dishonesty to the student conduct system for adjudication.
-A second violation in any one course during the same semester will result in an immediate referral to student conduct.
+A second violation in any one course during the same semester will result in an immediate referral to the appropriate Dean or his/her designee.